SemanticComputing/sampo-ui/docs/pages/PortalConfig.md

 }
 ```

-In the footer sampo by default supports putting whatever images with href you want.
-Again custom css could be used if more customisation is needed.
+In the footer Sampo-UI by default supports putting whatever images with `href` you want.
+Again custom CSS could be used if more customisation is needed.